Volunteers on horseback inform residents on upgrades to water system serving Compton, Willowbrook

-Compton's equestrian community had riders on horseback going around the neighborhood, handing out flyers with information on the first phase of work to upgrade the Sativa water system that serves nearly 7,000 residents in Compton and Willowbrook.
+Compton's equestrian community had riders on horseback going around the neighborhood, handing out flyers with information to residents who live in the old Sativa Water District that serves nearly 7,000 residents in Compton and Willowbrook.

+Phase one for a new water supply beings Monday.
+As part of ongoing infrastructure repair, the Los Angeles County Public Works Department will make an emergency connection to a neighboring water company and start flushing out the system.

 For months, residents complained about murky brown water with a foul odor coming from their pipes.